0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 ```

 ### 30) Copy/paste images
-> cp relative_path_to_old_repo/website.md  relative_path_to_/repository_name/assets/website.md
+> relative_path_to_/repository_name/assets/website.md

-> cp relative_path_to_old_repo/website2.md  relative_path_to_/repository_name/assets/website2.md
+> relative_path_to_/repository_name/assets/website2.md

 The path to the images in both the README and the post should be:
 /qool-jekyll_step_by_step-loop/assets/website.jpg
-/assets/website.md
+/assets/website.jpg

 /qool-jekyll_step_by_step-loop/assets/website2.jpg
-/assets/website2.md
+/assets/website2.jpg

 There is a better way of doing it, but that's good enough.
-The above path is for production environment, and the link below is for development environment.
+The above path is for the production environment, and the link below is for the development environment.
 The links are created with following Markdown pattern.

 ```
 ![link name](path to asset)